 Income Tax Compliance After the Death of a Sole Proprietor

 According to Section 159 of the Income Tax Code, the spouse, legal representative, or executor is responsible for completing the income tax return and paying off any outstanding tax debts of the deceased assessee if they pass away tragically before doing so for any year in which filing is required.
-Although a deceased individual is eligible for all deductions and exemptions for the whole year, only the income earned up until their death is subject to tax.
+Although a deceased individual is eligible for all deductions and exemptions for the whole year, only the income earned up until their Death is subject to tax.
 The income would thereafter be taxable in the hands of the legal heir and included in his return of income.

-Step 1: Use your personal login information, such as legal heir, to access the “e-Filing” section of the Income Tax India website.
+Step 1: Use your personal login information, such as a legal heir, to access the “e-Filing” section of the Income Tax India website.

-Step 3: Next, use the “Proceed” option after selecting the “Deceased (Legal Heir)” category and the “New Request” request type.
+Step 3: Next,” use the Proceed” option after selecting the “Deceased (Legal Heir)” category and the “New Request” request type.

-Step 4: Now enter the information below:
+Step 4: Now enter the information of the deceased’s

-- The deceased’s PAN
+- deceased’s PAN

 - Name and birthdate of the deceased according to PAN